mvolkmann/MyUnixEnv/notes/VSCodeNotes.md

 * but it takes up horizontal space
 * to disable, add the following to settings:
   `"editor.minimap.enabled": false,`
+* I mapped ctrl-M (cmd-M) to toggle display of this.

 ## Moving Lines